GingaaBread/GNOStatic/src/essentials/operators/logical_operators.md

 ```

 ::: danger
-Note that `and` and `or` are short-circuiting, meaning that they only evaluate the second operand if necessary, and behave like `&&` and `||` in other languages.
-There is no eager variants of
+Note that `and` and `or` are short-circuiting, meaning that they only evaluate the second operand
+if necessary, and behave like `&&` and `||` in other languages.
+There are no eager variants of
 `and` and `or` in GNO like `&` and `|` in other languages!
 :::